0x1eef/ryo.rb/README.md

 # proto.rb

 proto.rb is an implementation of prototype-based inheritance in pure Ruby.
-The library is heavily inspired and derived from JavaScript's implementation. proto.rb could be described as a port of "Object.create" from JavaScript, as that's where the main inspiration comes from, and it translates reasonably well to Ruby.
+The library is heavily inspired by JavaScript's implementation, in particular Proto ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).

+The objects returned by Proto's `Object.create` are similar to instances of Object from  JavaScript, or OpenStruct from Ruby.
+When comparing Proto to OpenStruct, prototype-based inheirtance is one major difference but there are others.

 ## Demo